Actian Zen: Interfaces

-Pervasive PSQL interfaces fall into two categories: management interfaces and data manipulation interfaces.
+Zen interfaces fall into two categories: management interfaces and data manipulation interfaces.

 Management interfaces

-Pervasive Software provides the management interfaces Distributed Tuning Interface (DTI) and Distributed Tuning Objects (DTO), a Component Object Model (COM) adapter pattern (wrapper) for the DTI.
+Actian provides the management interfaces Distributed Tuning Interface (DTI) and Distributed Tuning Objects (DTO) and a Component Object Model (COM) adapter pattern (wrapper) for the DTI.
 These provide application programming interfaces for configuration, monitoring, and diagnostics of Pervasive components.
 COBOL can also provide component management through a COBOL connector that can talk to DTI.

 Application interfaces

 All other interfaces exist for data manipulation purposes.